Close search results

 AudioAudio

-We've documented 1 accessibility feature for Audio in After Midnight which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in After Midnight which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Audio Events